uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 In the examples [word-count-line-by-line](#example-42-line-by-line-word-count), [dynamic-word-count-multiple-files](#example-43-dynamically-reading-and-counting-words-in-multiple-files), and [word-count-from-file-list](#example-44-counting-words-in-multiple-files-from-a-file-list), let us explore how to use a Slurm Array Job to process text files in parallel.

 The following Slurm job script processes a text file line by line using an array job.
 Save the following Slurm script as `line_word_count.job` within `array_example` folder.
-Prior to running this job make sure to complete the [input file generation](#example-4-array-job) step.
-This SLURM job ensures that each task in the job array processes a single line from an input file and counts the number of words in that line.
+Prior to running this job make sure to complete the [input file generation](#environment-setup-for-slurm-array-execution) step.
+This Slurm job ensures that each task in the job array processes a single line from an input file and counts the number of words in that line.

 ```bash linenums="1"
 #!/bin/bash